-The City of Fremont has FREE glass recycling on 1st and 3rd Saturdays of each month from 8:00 a.m. to 12:00 p.m.
-Along with residential tree debris, glass recycling is located on South Broad Street (Hwy 77), just North of the Platte River Bridge.
+The City of Fremont has FREE tree debris, clean cardboard and glass recycling on the 1st and 3rd Saturdays of each month from 8:00 a.m. to 12:00 p.m.
+Recycling is located on South Broad Street (Hwy 77), just North of the Platte River Bridge.

 Here is what to expect when you arrive to the Tree Disposal and Glass Recycling site:

 - Individuals will be required to check in with city staff at the gate.

 - Trees go to the NORTH and glass goes to the SOUTH.

 - Individuals will be required to unload their own vehicles/trailers.